Rent Control & Tenant Protection Measures

 When is registration and the rental unit registration fee due?

-All rental unit(s) must be registered annually by July 31.
+All rental unit(s) must be registered annually by July 31, with a grace period for registration and fee payment through August 31.
 Upon registration, you will receive a Registration Certificate(s), which is good for 12 months.
 Landlords are subject to additional fees for the failure to register or late payments.
 The fee is due at the time of the rental unit registration.
-Starting in July 2022, registration and fees will be due every July 31, with a grace period for registration and fee payment through August 31.
 To avoid a late payment penalty, a landlord’s registration and payment must be postmarked on or before July 31.

 Register, re-register, and pay fees using the City's Rental Unit Registration Portal.